A Psychologist Explains Why People Get Bad Tattoos

 Sure.
 As people, we are regularly on the edge of an existential panic.
 Becker said that if you were to see the world realistically; just how vulnerable and totally insignificant you are, in terms of the cosmos, you’d go crazy.
 So you constantly need stories that build up your self esteem and make you feel significant, which is, of course, what culture provides.

-And so bad tattoos are a representation of that self defence mechanism.
+And so bad tattoos are a representation of that self defense mechanism.

 A lot of tattoos seem shortsighted.
-How do people rationalise the permanence of a tattoo in relation to their own mortality?
+How do people rationalize the permanence of a tattoo in relation to their own mortality?

 A lot of people, especially when they’re young, imagine that they’re going to be young forever.
 After all, if the magic that we’re talking about in culture really works, then you can feel invincible and immortal, so to speak.
 And its kind of cliché that teenagers imagine that they’re going to live forever; that’s why they take crazy risks and do drugs and so on.
 They can’t imagine that they’re gonna grow up and look differently than the cultural ideal.
 You never have to worry about being sick or infirm or in trouble.
 You never have to worry about being older and having to come to terms with diminishing prospect, diminishing powers, diminishing fantasies.